 - If you are 16 years old or younger, you must wear a helmet that meets U.S. Consumer Product Safety Commission requirements on any bike, anywhere, at all times.
 The helmet must fit your head and the chin strap must be fastened.

-- You must use a white headlight and red taillight or rear reflector if you are riding anytime from 1/2 hour after sunset until 1/2 hour before sunrise.
+- You must use a white headlight and red taillight if you are riding anytime from 1/2 hour after sunset until 1/2 hour before sunrise.

 - At night, you must wear ankle reflectors if there are no reflectors on your pedals.